nicohlr/ipychart/docs/docs/user_guide/config.md

 #### Callbacks functions

 Some of the arguments can be filled with callback functions.
-Callback function are javascript function inputed into the chart to do some specific actions.
+Callback function are Javascript function inputed into the chart to do some specific actions.
 To learn how to use callback function in ipychart, you can read [the callback functions section of the documentation]().

 #### Labels argument